jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 Initial observation shows that the average privce per night for the top 10 neighbourhoods ranges from $211 to $341 a night.
 The neighbourhoods with the highest average price per night include Belcaro, Cherry Creeek, University Park, Cory-Merrill, CBD, Cole, Five points, Country club, Highland and Civic Center.
 I decided to only look at the top 10 neighbourhoods because hosts don’t necessarily need to charge a cleaning fee.
 In some cases, the host may feel charging a cleaning fee drives their booking price up too much.
 In these instances, hosts generally do their own cleaning or pay the cost themselves of hiring a cleaning company.

-However, by looking at the higher average price points by neighbourhood, we can identify the geographic location of hosts that are more likely to have a cleaning fee and be listing a luxury stay.Therefore, they are more likely to want to maintain the advertised living standards.
+However, by looking at the higher average price points by neighbourhood, we can identify the geographic location of hosts that are more likely to have a cleaning fee and be listing a luxury stay.
+Therefore, they are more likely to want to maintain the advertised living standards.

 **Table 3**